Godlander/objmc/README.md

 **thebbq** - Help with edge case hardware inconsistency debugging

-**midorikuma** - Original idea of using player heads to encode arbitrary models
+**midorikuma** - Original concept of using player heads to encode arbitrary models